 Satellite AOD Data.

-Daily spectral AOD data was obtained from the Moderate Resolution Imaging Spectroradiometer (MODIS) on the Terra and Aqua satellites for the year 2003.
-Further details about MODIS satellite aerosol data retrieval and validation have been published previously.(Remer et al. 2005; Levy et al. 2007) The daily data are freely available online through the NASA Web site.(NASA 2013)
+Daily spectral AOD data was obtained from the Moderate Resolution Imaging Spectroradiometer (MODIS) on the Aqua satellite for the year 2003.
+Further details about MODIS satellite aerosol data retrieval and validation have been published previously.(Remer et al. 2005; Levy et al. 2007.
+A new algorithm MAIAC (Lyapustin et al. 2011)

-For this study, MODIS level 2 files from the Terra and Aqua satellites were obtained at the spatial resolution of 1 km by 1 km at nadir.
+Lyapustin, Alexei, et al. "Multiangle implementation of atmospheric correction (MAIAC): 1.
+Radiative transfer basis and look‐up tables."
+Journal of Geophysical Research: Atmospheres (1984–2012) 116.D3 (2011).

+has been developed to process MODIS data.
+MAIAC retrieves aerosol parameters over land at 1 km resolution simultaneously with parameters of a surface bidirectional reflectance distribution function (BRDF).
+This is accomplished by using the time series of MODIS measurements and simultaneous processing of groups of pixels.
+The MAIAC algorithm ensures that the number of measurements exceeds the number of unknowns, a necessary condition for solving an inverse problem without empirical assumptions typically used by current operational algorithms.
+The MODIS time series accumulation also provides multi-angle coverage for every surface grid cell, which is required for the BRDF retrievals from MODIS data.
+The improved accuracy of MAIAC results from using the explicit surface characterization method in contrast to the empirical surface parameterization approach, which is utilized in the MYD04 algorithm.
+Further, MAIAC incorporates a cloud mask (CM) algorithm based on spatio-temporal analysis which augments traditional pixel-level cloud detection techniques.
 Daily values of AOD were assigned to the grid cell where the AOD retrieval centroid was located.

-One feature of the AOD data is that some of the grid-specific AOD values are missing on some days due to cloud cover or snow cover.(Kloog et al. 2011) Thus, the spatial coverage of the AOD data varies considerably by day.
+One feature of the AOD data is that some of the grid-specific AOD values are missing on some days due to cloud cover or snow cover(Kloog et al. 2011).
+Thus, the spatial coverage of the AOD data varies considerably by day.

 Air Pollution Monitors.